davidryan59/is-bounded-number/README.md

 # Is Bounded Number (`is-bounded-number`)

-Provides a very simple and compact check on whether an input is:
+Provides a very simple and compact check on whether an input is all of these:
 - Numeric
-- Finite (not Infinity or NaN)
+- Finite (i.e. not Infinity or NaN)
-- Within a given range
+- Within a given range (defaulting to +/- 1e15)

 ## Install
 `npm install is-bounded-number`